akshitasure12/networkx-blogs/blogs/blog2.md

 - [NetworkX Backend docs](https://networkx.org/documentation/stable/reference/backends.html)

-### 2. Make default `n_jobs`=-1 in nx-parallel
+### 2. Make default `n_jobs=-1` in nx-parallel

 During my contribution period, I was exploring how decorators work within the nx-parallel backend and noticed that parallelism was not enabled by default.
-This was surprising because I believed the whole point of using nx-parallel was to take advantage of parallel computation.
-However, unless the user explicitly set the configuration, all algorithms would execute sequentially, which defeated the purpose.
+This was surprising as the purpose of using nx-parallel was to take advantage of parallel computation.
+However, unless the user explicitly set the configuration, all algorithms would execute sequentially.
 The users would have to do something like this to enable parallelism:

 ```python
 import joblib

 joblib.parallel_config(n_jobs=-1)
 ```

-Networkx supports two ways of configuring parallelism computing i.e `joblib.parallel_config` (external) and `nx.config.backends.parallel` (internal to Networkx).
-To learn about these configurations, refer to [joblib documentation](https://joblib.readthedocs.io/en/latest/parallel.html) and [Networkx Backend documentation](https://networkx.org/documentation/latest/reference/backends.html).
+NetworkX supports two ways of configuring parallelism i.e `joblib.parallel_config` (external) and `nx.config.backends.parallel` (internal to NetworkX).
+To learn about these configurations, refer to [joblib documentation](https://joblib.readthedocs.io/en/latest/parallel.html) and [NetworkX Backend documentation](https://networkx.org/documentation/latest/reference/backends.html).

-By default, the system relied on joblib, which meant the user had to know and configure joblib separately.
-However, since joblib's default configuration cannot be modified globally by NetworkX, it made more sense to use NetworkX's configuration system as the default.
-We decided to set `n_jobs=-1` (i.e., use all available cores) as the default inside the NetworkX configuration system, and make it the primary source for reading parallel settings.
+By default, the system relied on joblib, which meant the user had to know and configure `joblib` separately.
+To simplify this process, we set `n_jobs=-1` (i.e., use all available cores) inside the NetworkX configuration system, and enabled the active flag to `True` by default.
 This change ensures that:
 1. Users would get parallelism without delving into the configs part.
 2. The default behavior would be consistent with the intent of nx-parallel.